Jump to navigation

 2. What creates an AR balance?There are several reasons that an AR balance may be created:

-3. What are the steps to take to when the AR balance is paid in full (have a canceled check), but a balance still appears on the PCR?
+3. What are the steps to take to when the AR balance is paid in full (have a canceled check), but a balance still appears on the RA?

 Allow 30 days for processing.